 Sharing the love

 So now I’m calling it Software Faster.
 When I first started talking about Patterns of Effective Delivery in 2010, I had observed 11 patterns I wanted to share - by which I mean repeatable strategies that work in a given context and that resolve various forces while introducing others.
 Not a recipe or a guaranteed outcome - just a pattern.
 I now have nearly thirty, so it’s time to write a book.

 In the meantime - and here’s the selly bit - I’ve gone independent and I’m running training courses in a number of places over the next few weeks and months.
 There are one, two and three day versions, going increasingly deeper into the material.
 More details are available on my site.
 I’m also going to be speaking at numerous conferences around the place.

 The main reason I’m doing this is to learn.
 If you see me at a conference and any of the Accelerated Agile material resonates with you (“but we’ve been doing that for ages!") then I’d love to hear from you.
 Where did it work?
 Where didn’t it work?
 I want the disasters as well as the success stories, otherwise it isn’t a pattern, it’s a sales gimmick.

-I’m very excited about this – I really think it’s significant.
+I’m very excited about this - I really think it’s significant.
 The more I talk to people, the more it seems there’s a sea change occuring in the agile world.
 We’ve hit a local maximum with all the methodologies that came out of the 1990s.
 The context has changed, and many of us no longer have the huge, heavy organizational constraints of that decade.
 It’s time for a different kind of agile.
-It’s time to accelerate.
+It’s time to go faster.